KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	* 1 view  - AR viewer on a mobile device.
 	* 2 views - VR head mounted display.

 Orthogonal to multiple views is the layering of multiple rendered images or camera feeds.
-You could, for a example, have a background that is a video pass-through of your enviroment, a stereo view of rendering graphics and quad overlay of a HUD or UI elements; all of of which could have different spatial orientations.
+You could, for a example, have a background that is a video pass-through of your environment, a stereo view of rendering graphics and quad overlay of a HUD or UI elements; all of of which could have different spatial orientations.
 This layering of views is handled by the XR compositor to composite correctly the layers for each view - that quad overlay might be behind the user, and thus shouldn't be rendered to the eye views.

 Firstly, we will update the class to add the new methods and members.